Voxyd/website/readme.md

-This is the full code of the feature website.
+This is the full code of the presentation website.

 You can fork it or contribute when you want ! :)